 - BAFTA security will give instructions on the day to help you safely into the viewing areas.
 They will be dressed in high visibility jackets therefore easy to identify.
 Please listen to their instructions

-- BAFTA does not have permission for spectators to queue under the colonnades at any time and does not encourage it, public who wait there do so at their own risk and may be asked to move on.
+- BAFTA does not have permission for spectators to queue in the vicinity at any time and does not encourage it, public who wait do so at their own risk and may be asked to move on.

 - We request that you do not block any doorways from any businesses or residents, they need to be accessible at all times.